Question 25·Easy·Cross-Text Connections

 Clarify Nichols’s claim in Text 1

-Focus on Nichols’s conclusion: she says “every public school should offer free breakfast because ‘a nutritious start to the day boosts both presence and performance.’”
-That means:
+Nichols concludes that every public school should offer free breakfast because a nutritious start to the day boosts both attendance (presence) and test scores (performance).